oshtern/TestProjectAssignment/README.md

 * TasksPage - class for CRUD operations with Task entities
 * "tests" folder with "spAssignment.js" file where actual test cases are stored
 * Video recording of tests execution
+* TASKS_CHECKLIST.md with checklist of test cases that cover happy paths

 ### Installing